 R4(config-router)# network 0.0.0.0 255.255.255.255 area 0

-Task 3: Check that each router built up neighbor relationships with its adjacent nodes
+Task 3: Check that each router builds up neighbor relationships with its adjacent nodes

-As shown in the show ip ospf neighbor outputs below, each router is forming four neighbor relationships.
-R1 and R2 built up three full neighborships each.
-They don’t build up an OSPF neighbor relationship in subnet 10.0.0.0/24 with each other because they are both DROther routers.
-On multiaccess data-links, where DR/BDR election occurs, DROther (non-DR/BDR) nodes do not form full OSPF neighbor relationships between them.
+As shown in the show ip ospf neighbor output below, each router establishes four neighbor relationships.
+R1 and R2 establish three full relationships each.
+However, they do not establish an OSPF neighbor relationship with each other in subnet 10.0.0.0/24 because they are both DROther routers in that subnet.
+On multi-access data links where DR/BDR elections occur, DROther (non-DR/BDR) nodes do not build full OSPF neighbor relationships with each other.

-On the other hand, routers R3 and R4 built up OSPF adjacencies with every neighbor because they are either DR or BDR on their connected physical subnets.
+On the other hand, routers R3 and R4 form OSPF adjacencies with all neighbors because they are either the Designated Router (DR) or the Backup Designated Router (BDR) on their connected physical subnets.

 Router R1